-The student works as an acting intern on one of the two general surgery trauma teams, participating in the management of critically injured patients.
+Students work as an acting intern on one of the two general surgery trauma teams, participating in the management of critically injured patients.
 Team hours consist of 24 hours on, 24 hours off.
-This is an extremely active trauma unit affording the student an opportunity to develop skills in the evaluation and resuscitation of the injured patient as well as perfecting his/her understanding of the physiology of shock and injury and its rational therapy.
+This is an extremely active trauma unit affording the student an opportunity to develop skills in the evaluation and resuscitation of the injured patient as well as perfecting an understanding of the physiology of shock and injury and its rational therapy.

 (SUR 463) Critical Care

 Students participate in the direct supervision of critically ill surgical patients in the surgery S.I.C.U.
 Each student is closely supervised by attending physicians.
 This elective provides for in-depth experience with management of critically ill patients and provides a firm basis in surgical physiology.